BoitumeloMonyebodi/se-day-2-git-and-github/README.md

                                                             (DISADVANTAGE)COLLABORATION RESTRICTIONS:External developers can't easily discover the project and contribute to it unless explicitly invites,which limits collaboration potential

-Detail the steps involved in making your first commit to a GitHub repository.
+5.Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

 A commit is a snapshot of a project at a given time, recording all changes made to the files.
 To make your first commit: